lizrice/katacoda-scenarios/scratch/step3.md

 The aim here is that when you run `ps` inside a container, you should only see processes running inside that container, not on the host.

-There are several different types of namespace, and in the previous step we used the UTS namespace to give the process a hostname that is independent of the host's own hostname.
+There are several different types of namespace, and earlier in this scenario we used the UTS namespace to give the process a hostname that is independent of the host's own hostname.
 Another type of namespace is the process ID (PID) namespace.

 ## Create a PID namespace